Meloni and Trump play nice at White House, but US-EU future still on thin ice

-As Italian Prime Minister Giorgia Meloni prepared to travel to Washington, she was betting that her ideological rapport with US President Donald Trump could help convince him of the value of the transatlantic alliance, despite his frequent belittling of it.
+As Italian Prime Minister Giorgia Meloni prepared to travel to Washington last month, she was betting that her ideological rapport with US President Donald Trump could help convince him of the value of the transatlantic alliance — even as his administration has made clear through policy and rhetoric its disdain for the European Union.

-The two met at the White House on Thursday, making Meloni the first European leader to visit Trump since he announced sweeping new tariffs on goods earlier this month.
-It came amid a US retreat from NATO and wavering support for Ukraine against Russia's full-scale invasion.
+The two met at the White House in mid-April, making Meloni the first European leader to visit Trump since he announced sweeping new tariffs on EU goods earlier in the month.
+It came amid a US retreat from NATO and wavering support for Ukraine in its ongoing war against Russia, which invaded its sovereign neighbour more than three years ago.

-Beyond trade, the two leaders bonded over their shared nativist and civilisational worldviews.
+Beyond trade, the two leaders bonded over their shared right-wing worldviews.
 Picking up on Trump’s signature slogan, Meloni said that she wanted to make the “West great again.”
+Still, whether Trump will meet Meloni's “zero-for-zero” tariff proposal between the EU and the US remains unclear.

 Inside Meloni’s strategy